Emergence of economic and social disparities through competitive gift-giving: Discussion

-In conclusion, by proposing a simple model of gift transactions, we demonstrate the evolution of four phases of social organizations characterized by the degree of economic and social disparities.
-As the interest rate $r$ and frequency of gifts $l$ increase, wealth distribution shifts from exponential to power-law first, then score distribution follows.
-For extremely large $r$ and $l$, the score distribution reverts to exponential accompanied by the emergence of an exceptional outlier.
-We analytically derive the phase boundaries governed by $rl$ values.
-The current work explains the basic mechanism of social evolution and expands the scope of econo- and socio-physics.
+Moreover, even within the same societies, different types of gifts may have different interest rates $r$ and frequencies $l$.
+Still, the phase diagram serves as a useful reference for discussing specific scenarios.
+When different types of gifts with different parameters are present, their combined driving forces are expected to generate disparities and drive transitions in social organization.
+Such scenarios, while beyond the scope of the current model, could effectively correspond to different cases in another parameter region.
+For example, the sum of $rl$ values might represent the effective $rl$ for such a mixed system.

-The authors thank Tetsuhiro S. Hatakeyama, Koji Hukushima, and Kim Sneppen for a stimulating discussion.
-This research was supported by the Grant-in-Aid for Scientific Research (A) 431 (20H00123) from the Ministry of Education, Culture, Sports, Science, and Technology (MEXT) of Japan, JSPS KAKENHI Grant Number JP21J21565 (KI), and Novo Nordisk Fonden (KK).
+In conclusion, by proposing a simple model of gift interactions, we demonstrate the emergence of four phases of social organizations characterized by the degrees of economic and social disparities.
+As the interest rate $r$ and frequency of gifts $l$ increase, wealth distribution shifts from an exponential distribution to a power law distribution, and the score distribution follows.
+Further, for extremely large values of $r$ and $l$, the score distribution reverts to exponential, accompanied by the emergence of an exceptional outlier, namely, the monarch.
+In addition, we analytically derive the phase boundaries governed by $rl$ values.
+The current work explains the basic causal mechanism of social change driven by gift-giving, which expands the scope of econo- and socio-physics and offers a theoretical framework for social sciences from a statistical physics perspective.